alexdyas/alexdyas.github.io/_posts/2021-12-14-kubernetes-namespace-terminating.md

 Replace `yournamespace` for the namespace you want to delete (appears twice in the line).

-Or wrap it in a shell function, I'll leave that as an exercise for you.
+Or wrap it in a shell function, I'll leave that as an exercise for you, dear reader.